-With a prevalence of 1: 3,000, hereditary spherocytosis is the most frequently inherited hemolytic anemia in Central Europe.
+With a prevalence of 1:3,000, hereditary spherocytosis is the most frequent cause of inherited hemolytic anemia in Central Europe.

 Etiology and Pathogenesis of Hereditary Spherocytosis

 Clinical Manifestations of Hereditary Spherocytosis

-An aplastic crisis with parvovirus B19 infection – due to decreased RBC life span.
+Aplastic crisis associated with parvovirus B19 infection is attributed to decreased RBC life span.

 Diagnosis of Hereditary Spherocytosis

 Treatment of Hereditary Spherocytosis

-The first-resort therapy is a splenectomy.
-After removal of the spleen, the hemoglobin level usually normalizes since the number of degraded erythrocytes markedly decreases.
-However, a splenectomy should only be conducted if the state of the patients makes this necessary, as the removal of the organ increases the risk for infectious disease and sepsis.
+The first-line therapy for hereditary spherocytosis is splenectomy or surgical removal of the spleen.
+Following splenectomy, the hemoglobin level usually normalizes since the number of degraded erythrocytes is markedly decreased.
+However, splenectomy is only indicated if the patient’s condition worsens, as the removal of spleen increases the risk of infectious disease and sepsis.

-It is absolutely advised against splenectomy on children under the age of 6 due to the risk for infections.
-Alternatively, an ectomy can be performed subtotal.
-In any case, vaccination against pneumococci, meningococci, and haemophilus influenza should be performed before splenectomy!
+Splenectomy is absolutely contraindicated in children below the age of 6 years due to the risk of infections.
+Alternatively, a subtotal splenectomy may be performed.
+In any case, vaccination against pneumococci, meningococci, and Hemophilus influenzae should be administered before splenectomy!

 Complications of Hereditary Spherocytosis

 Frequent complications of spherocytosis are gallstone colics due to pigmented gallstones.
-Also, hemolytic, vaso-occlusive crises can occur, which can also lead to infarctions.
+Also, hemolytic and vaso-occlusive crises can occur, resulting in infarction.